GaborFarkas/mastering_openlayers3/README.md

 ## Contents:

 - `/chapters`   HTML, CSS, and JavaScript code for the examples provided by the book.
-There is one .css file for each chapter, as the styles declared in the stylesheet evolves through the chapters.
-There is one .html, and one .js file for each example.
+There is one .html, one .css, and one .js file for each full example.
+There are also partial examples, which should be linked to the appropriate full example before using.

 - `/img`    Thumbnail images for custom controls.